joshuacooperrider/joshuacooperrider.github.io/essays/the-cost-of-convenience.md

 Do you remember your first language class?
 I certainly don't.
 I remember it was a Spanish class I took back in middle school.
 I can tell you that I probably can count how much Spanish I know on all my digits.
-Part of that is because, at the time, I just took it because it was required, not because of some forsight on its usefulness or application.
-If I had planned on going into a career that was heavily involved with the Spanish language then I probably would have remembered and become much more fluid in it and find it easy and trivial today.
+Part of that is because, at the time, I just took it because it was required, not because of some foresight on its usefulness or application.
+If I had planned on going into a career that was heavily involved with the Spanish language then I probably would have remembered and become much more fluent in it and find it easy and trivial today.
 So what does this have to do with using UI frameworks?

 ## The Language of Learning

 Learning any new way to do something is much like learning a new language.
 It may seem difficult and frustrating at first, but given time, effort, and dedication it can become second nature.
-Using a developement tool such as bootstrap comes with its own learning curve but in time the benefits of using such tools become self evident.
+Using a development tool such as Bootstrap comes with its own learning curve but in time the benefits of using such tools become self-evident.
 Take the following screenshots as an example:

 <img width="600px" class="d-block" src="/img/ui-design/Kohana-official.png">
 <img width="600px" class="d-block" src="/img/ui-design/Kohana-bootstrap.png">

-The left screenshot is from an official website: https://www.kohanarum.com/.
-The right screenshot is a recreation I made in 45 min using the Bootstrap5 framework.
+The top screenshot is from an official website: https://www.kohanarum.com/.
+The bottom screenshot is a recreation I made in 45 minutes using the Bootstrap 5 framework.
 As you can see, developer tools such as Bootstrap can allow a user to do some incredible things.
 The same thing could be achieved using only HTML and CSS formats but Bootstrap sets up an easy to understand format for creating/recreating websites that are easy on the eyes.